MattCCC/fetchff/README.md

 `httpRequestErrorService`
 Default `null`

 You can specify either class or a function that will be triggered whenever an endpoint fails.
-If it's a class it should expose a `process` method Axios Error Object will be sent as a first argument of it.
+If it's a class it should expose a `process` method.
+Axios Error Object will be sent as a first argument of it.

-## Advanced demo
+## Advanced example

 You could for example create an API service class that extends the handler, inject an error service class to handle with a store that would collect the errors.